Webfit-project/alpstein/README.markdown

 Currently, [OpenStreetMap][1], [OpenCycleMap][2], [OpenSeaMap][3], [MapQuest OSM][4], [MapQuest Open Aerial][5] and two offline, database-backed formats (DBMap and [MBTiles][6]) are supported as map sources.

 Please note that you are responsible for getting permission to use the map data, and for ensuring your use adheres to the relevant terms of use.

-MapBox users might be interested in the [MapBox fork][7], which includes lots of MapBox specific additions to Route-Me.

    [1]: http://www.openstreetmap.org/index.html
    [2]: http://www.opencyclemap.org/